-Akitas and Akita Inus often are considered one breed of dog because they have similar names and similar characteristics.
+Akitas and Akita inus often are considered one breed of dog because they have similar names and similar characteristics.
 They are, however, actually two distinct breeds.
 The Akita is known as the American Akita.
-The Akita Inu is known as the Japanese Akita.
+The Akita inu is known as the Japanese Akita.
 Both breeds originate from Japan where they are revered as national treasures.
 In fact, Japanese families will often receive a statue of an Akita after a baby is born to signify the blessing of health and happiness.

-Akitas and Akita Inus differ greatly in facial structure.
+Akitas and Akita inus differ greatly in facial structure.
 The Akita has a broad head and small deep-set eyes.
-The Akita Inu, on the other hand, has a fox-like facial composition and almond eyes.
-The Akita Inu's ears are pointed in a forward slant while the Akita's ears are more erect.
+The Akita inu, on the other hand, has a fox-like facial composition and almond eyes.
+The Akita inu's ears are pointed in a forward slant while the Akita's ears are more erect.
 Body shape also is different between these two breeds.
 The Akita has a stocky, muscular appearance.
-The Akita Inu, while also muscular, has a more defined tuck up at the abdominal area, giving it a slimmer appearance.
+The Akita inu, while also muscular, has a more defined tuck up at the abdominal area, giving it a slimmer appearance.

 Akita personality traits